 Remote

-Lauren Girardin from League of Women Voters said they believe the Commission and the FIERCE Committee are the proper entities to report on redistricting to the Board of Supervisors and appreciates the work and transparency that has been provided.
+Lauren Girardin from the League of Women Voters San Francisco said they believe the Commission and the FIERCE Committee are the proper entities to report on redistricting to the Board of Supervisors and appreciates the work and transparency that has been provided.
+She said that the AB 764 analysis should be public.
 The League also appreciates the report on the process for the proposed Department of Elections legislation.

-Commissioner Dai proposes an amendment to the proposal indicating proposed legislation will be posted to our website.
+Commissioner Dai proposed an amendment to the proposal indicating proposed legislation will be posted to our website.

-The Commission will take up a conversation at a future meeting as to a way to ‘push’ meeting notices, agendas, website postings, etc. to interested parties.
+The Commission will take up a conversation at a future meeting as to a way to “push” meeting notices, agendas, website postings, etc. to interested parties.

 MOTION TO ADOPT PROPOSED DEPARTMENT OF ELECTIONS LEGISLATION (with amendment as proposed by Commissioner Dai):